 Best Classical Dance Schools in India

 The craze for classical dance among youth has increased immensely.
-Specifically, some of the institutes that are best in the business are mentioned below.
-However, enrolling them is a task on its own but once you get there you will be taught by the best dancers.
 If you are also someone who wants to make a career in classical dancing then there are some academies you need to know about.
 Learners will be able to develop the best skills.

 - PAIPA Academy in Delhi and Rang Manch Studio in Hydrabad are the best academies for Kathak in Delhi.